 Watch HBCU basketball: Jackson State at Grambling State

-GRAMBLING, La.
-(CBS) -- Two games between historically Black colleges and universities' basketball teams are happening today, and you can watch them right here.
+GRAMBLING, La. -- Teams from two historically Black colleges and universities are playing a basketball doubleheader Saturday, and you can watch both games in the player above.

 At 1:30 p.m., the Grambling State women's basketball team hosts Jackson State.